KyleDuPlessis/CSC3003S_CapstoneProject/README.md

 Project selected:
 ----
-A tool for managing research outputs - CBIB (Prof. Tommie Meyer <tmeyer@cs.uct.ac.za>) The Centre for Artificial Intelligence Research (CAIR) is a virtual centre, hosted at the Council for Scientific and Industrial Research (CSIR), and with nodes at a number of South African universities.
+A tool for managing research outputs - CBIB (Prof. Tommie Meyer <tmeyer@cs.uct.ac.za>).
+The Centre for Artificial Intelligence Research (CAIR) is a virtual centre, hosted at the Council for Scientific and Industrial Research (CSIR), and with nodes at a number of South African universities.
 The goal of this project is to create a web-based tool for managing the research outputs produced by CAIR members.
 The tool should enable users to:
 - add, modify, and delete entries corresponding to research outputs;
 - search entries based on various criteria;